 Daily Lessons in Intentional Excellence

 Think about it.
-How well and how often do you actually DO Prioritize Factor 6E?
+How well and how often do you actually DO Attitude Factor 3A?

 On the other hand...

-What happens when you CHOOSE to do Factor 6E a bit more frequently?
+What happens when you CHOOSE to do Factor 3A a bit more frequently?

-Today, you are closer to living your ideal life than you were six months ago.
-You accumulate performance positives like "Gratified, Fulfilled and Growing" -- immediately moving you towards the results you expect.
+If there is something you want, you don't wait for fate.
+You act to make it happen.
+You accumulate performance positives like "Responsible, Empowered and Accountable" -- immediately moving you towards the results you expect.

-What happens when you FAIL to consistently do Factor 6E?
+What happens when you FAIL to consistently do Factor 3A?

-You're no closer to living the life of your dreams than you were ten years ago.
-Negatives like "Frustrated, Unfulfilled and Dispassionate" start to take their toll on your performance -- quickly moving you away from the success you want.
+You relinquish all power to make a difference when you give up personal responsibility.
+Negatives like "Irresponsible, Powerless and Unaccountable" start to take their toll on your performance -- quickly moving you away from the success you want.

 Now Ask Yourself This...